-We cannot match transferors and transferees of our shares, and we have therefore adopted certain income tax accounting positions that may not conform with all aspects of applicable tax requirements.
+Because we cannot match transferors and transferoes of our shares, we have therefore adopted certain income tax accounting positions that may not conform with all aspects of applicable tax requirements.
 The IRS may challenge this treatment, which could adversely affect the value of our shares.